-14. ☐ Have all competing interests relating to your research been identified, declared, and addressed?
-15. ☐ Where applicable (e.g., clinical trials or systematic reviews), has your research been registered with the appropriate body?
-16. Are you aware of the research misconduct policies of all relevant organisations and know which procedure to investigate research misconduct will take precedence?
-Part 2: When conducting your research 1. $\square$ Are you following the agreed design and methods for the project?
-2. ☐ Have any changes to the agreed design, methods, and hypotheses been reviewed and approved, if applicable?
-3. Are you following best practices to collect, create, produce, compile, store, and manage your research outputs?
-4. ☐ Are agreed roles and responsibilities for management and supervision being fulfilled?
-5. ☐ Is your research complying with any monitoring, audit and appropriate data storage requirements?
+Part 2: When conducting your research

+1. Are you following the agreed design and methods for the project?

+- 2. Have any changes to the agreed design, methods, and hypotheses been reviewed and approved, if applicable? - 3.
+Are you following best practices to collect, create, produce, compile, store, and manage your research outputs? - 4.
+Are agreed roles and responsibilities for management and supervision being fulfilled? - 5.
+Is your research complying with any monitoring, audit, and appropriate data storage requirements? - 6.
+Is your research in compliance with all requirements and guidelines for the responsible use of emerging tools, methods, and technologies for research (such as AI), including human oversight and transparency? - 7.
+Have you reviewed authorship and contributorship agreements at this stage of the project?

-6. Have you reviewed authorship and contributorship agreements at this stage of the project?
-Part : 3: When finishing your research 1. ☐ Does your research comply with all legal, ethical, and contractual requirements?
-2. Are agreements relating to intellectual property, publication, authorship, contributorship, international collaboration, and innovation being complied with?
-3. $\square$ Will all contributions to the research be acknowledged?
-4. ☐ Will your research and all its findings (inclusive of null results) be reported accurately, honestly, completely, and within a reasonable time frame?
-5. ☐ Will the research outputs be retained in a secure and accessible form and for the required duration?
-6. $\hfill \square$ Will research outputs be made open, accessible, and of high quality?
-Ched cklist Ends.
+Part 3: When finishing your research

+- 1. Does your research comply with all legal, ethical, and contractual requirements? - 2.
+Are agreements relating to intellectual property, publication, authorship, contributorship, international collaboration, and innovation being complied with?

+- 3. Will all contributions to the research be acknowledged? - 4.
+Will your research and all its findings (inclusive of null results) be reported accurately, honestly, completely, and within a reasonable time frame? - 5.
+Will the research outputs be retained in a secure and accessible form and for the required duration? - 6.
+Will research outputs be made open, accessible, and of high quality? - 7.
+Will research outputs comply with all dissemination requirements and guidelines relating to the use of emerging tools, methods, and technologies for research (such as AI) including full and transparent disclosure of their use?